Lou Christie: Early life and career

 "The Gypsy Cried" became a regional hit, selling 30,000 copies in Pittsburgh.
 Cenci contacted Morris Levy of Roulette Records, saying that he had a hit that needed national distribution.
 Levy released the single on Roulette, but initially nothing happened.
-Airplay slowly spread across the country, and "The Gypsy Cried" reached number 24 on the Billboard Hot 100 chart, selling over one million copies.
+Airplay slowly spread across the country, and "The Gypsy Cried" reached No. 24 on the Billboard Hot 100 chart, selling over one million copies.
 Cenci produced additional recording sessions for Christie in 1963 that generated two more hits.
-"Two Faces Have I", his second million-seller, reached number 6 on the chart in June 1963.
-Roulette released an album of 12 Lou Christie / Twyla Herbert songs in 1963 that reached 124 on the Billboard 200.
+"Two Faces Have I", his second million-seller, reached No. 6 on the chart in June 1963.
+Roulette also released Christie's self-titled LP (where "The Gypsy Cried" and "Two Faces Have I" are included), which reached No. 124 on the Billboard 200.
 With those hits, Christie joined Dick Clark's Caravan of Stars Tour, alongside Diana Ross, Brian Hyland, and others.

 During this pre-Army phase of his career, the female vocalists featured on Christie's records were The Tammys, a trio from Pleasantville, Venango County, Pennsylvania.
 Christie and Herbert wrote the single "Egyptian Shumba" for the group, and although it was not a hit, it became a cult favorite in the Northern Soul scene in the early 1970s.

 Christie made numerous TV appearances on Where the Action Is (1965–1967), and also appeared on American Bandstand and The Buddy Deane Show (1962–1964) in Baltimore.
 He also sang with Del Shannon.

-Christie's third Roulette release, "How Many Teardrops" (written by Milan), stalled at No. 46 as Christie's career was temporarily derailed by his induction into the US Army.
+Christie's third Roulette release, "How Many Teardrops" (written by Milan), stalled at No. 46 as Christie's career was temporarily derailed by his induction into the U.S. Army.
 Christie did not have another charting single for two and a half years.
 Despite threats from Roulette owner Morris Levy, Christie managed to get out of his contract with the company.

 "Lightnin' Strikes" and "Rhapsody In The Rain": 1965–1966

 Christie's career was quickly re-established after his discharge from the military when he signed with the MGM label.
 MGM reportedly disliked Christie's first single for the label, the Christie-Herbert song "Lightnin' Strikes".
 But Christie's new management promoted the record in California, and when it gained some traction (eventually reaching No. 2 on KHJ the last two weeks of 1965), MGM released it.
-"Lightnin' Strikes" reached #1 in the US on Christie's 23rd birthday on February 19, 1966, entered the UK Top 20, becoming his first hit in that country, and peaked at #1 in Canada.
+"Lightnin' Strikes" reached number one in the U.S. on Christie's 23rd birthday on February 19, 1966, entered the UK Top 20, becoming his first hit in that country, and peaked at number one1 in Canada.
 The song featured his signature falsetto and included a female chorus (Bernadette Carroll, Denise Ferri, and Peggy Santiglia) shouting "Stop!" in counterpoint to the lead vocal: